AkiAfroo/minasender/README.md

 export MINA_PUBLIC_KEY=here-your-wallet
 ```

+change , "here-your-wallet" with your public wallet.

 `control` + `o` and hit `ENTER` and `Control` + `x` to exit

-change , here-your-wallet with your public wallet.
+now update it with

+`source .bashrc` or close this terminal to changes take effects.

 ## usage:
 * `wget https://raw.githubusercontent.com/AkiAfroo/minasender/main/minasender`